-Stinkwheel Publishing was founded by David Beare in 2004 out of frustration with commercial publishers of historical works on cyclemotors, motorcycles, cars, tractors etc. more than a decade ago.
-None were interested or able to publishing niche books for a limited market on fascinating but outside of mainstream subjects, and with print runs of less than 1,000 copies.
-They all needed to print that volume of copies due to the limitations and economics of print technology at the time, which would mean a large pile of costly unsold books sitting around for years.
-Our average print run now is 200-300 copies per title as it is possible these days to print-on-demand (POD) small runs on digital presses.
-Interestingly, many publishers are now using this technology, so 13 years down the road a minimum print run of 1,000 copies is history.
+Stinkwheel Publishing was founded by David Beare in 2004 out of frustration with commercial publishers of historical works on cyclemotors, motorcycles, cars, tractors etc. None were interested or wanted to publish niche books for a limited market on fascinating but outside of mainstream subjects, and with print runs of less than 1,000 copies.
+Commercial publishers all needed to print thousands of copies due to the limitations and economics of litho print technology at the time, which would mean a large pile of costly unsold books sitting around for years.
+Our average print run now is 200-300 copies per title as it is possible these days to print-on-demand small runs on digital presses.
+Interestingly, many publishers are now using this technology, so 16 years down the road a minimum print run of 1,000 copies is history.

-Computers and software have reached a level of sophistication and affordability where it is possible to write text, design layouts, embed images on pages and produce print-quality .pdf’s from an ordinary PC, ready for printing.
-Collaboration with our superbly supportive print-works near Ipswich, Suffolk, completed the circle.
-KDS Print & Design (Elder House, Chattisham IP8 3QE) was recently renamed Printing for Pleasure Ltd. (email- email@example.com) and continue to produce high-quality printed & bound books for Stinkwheel Publishing.
+Computers and software have reached a level of sophistication, speed and affordability where it is possible to write text, design layouts, embed images on pages and produce print-quality .pdf’s from an ordinary home PC, ready for printing.
+Collaboration with our superbly-supportive print-works near Ipswich, Suffolk, completed the circle.
+KDS Print & Design (Elder House, Chattisham IP8 3QE) was renamed P4P Print Ltd. (email- email@example.com) and continue to produce high-quality printed & bound books for Stinkwheel Publishing.

 Cyclemotors were never meant to last long and increasing prosperity from the mid-1950’s saw nearly all fade away, destroyed by a tide of fast, comfortable and reliable 50cc mopeds, many originating in Europe.
 Nevertheless a fair number have survived and are preserved and ridden by enthusiasts.
 Cyclemotors were one subject worthy of technical and historical study but would not sell many books, hence the establishment of Stinkwheel Publishing to produce works on subjects which could only be published in small print-runs.